 - Examples of Items Controlled: agricultural animals and plants, plant pests, soils from quarrantined areas, blood or serum samples, milk, meat and plant food items

 This is not a comprehensive list of all US export control regulations; additional laws and regulations exist, but typically university activities will not involve data, goods or services under their jurisdiction.
-Although OEC has no formal responsibility associated with regulations other than the EAR, ITAR and trade sanction regulations, we will try to put researcher in touch with the office or person at UVa or the cognizant government agency that will be best able to assist.
+Although OEC's primary focus is compliance with the EAR, ITAR, and FACR, we will support compliance with other export regulations.
+In some cases that support may be to put you in touch with the individual in another office at UVA or the cognizant government agency that will be best able to assist.